SillyCatto/word_waffle/README.md

 ![title](./src/resources/title.png)

+---
-Word guessing game in Java inspired by Wordle for OOP-1 course final project
+**A word guessing game in Java inspired by Wordle**

+## Overview

+---
+This project was made as a part of the Object Oriented Programming-1 course to learn about OOP concepts and clean code guidelines through a practical approach.